rubensworks/article-privacy-decentralized/content/framework.md

 <!-- ### Privacy-Preserving Federated Querying -->

-The proposed privacy-preserving federation architecture is depicted in [](#overall-architecture).
+The proposed privacy-preserving federation framework is depicted in [](#overall-architecture).
-We first provide a high-level overview of the architecture, and the requirements that guide our proposal.
+We first provide a high-level overview of the framework, and the requirements that guide our proposal.
 Following on from this we introduce the various algorithms that are needed to enable efficient privacy-preserving federated querying.

-{:.comment data-author="SS"}
-Privacy-Preserving Federation **Architecture** or **Framework**?

 <figure id="overall-architecture">
 <img src="img/overall-architecture.svg" alt="[Privacy-Preserving Federated Querying Architecture]" class="figure-width-twothird">